kristo-og-logi/premKing/server/README.md

 Now you should be up and running!

+ps.
+You can also setup a local database using `.env.LOCAL`, or just by simply changing your `.env.DEV`.

 ## Database

 The backend connects to a Postgres database using [gorm](https://gorm.io/).
 Both a DEV and a PROD database are hosted there.
 To connect, go to the Supabase dashboard.